Posted on: 18/05/2017

 - http://haskellbook.com/ - A highly recommended book in the Haskell circles.

 - Haskell Cookbook: Build functional applications using Monads, Applicatives, and Functors I’ve met the author in person - friendly guy!

 - Magic haskell - a work in progress (price is pay what you want)

 - Haskell at work Highly recommended!
 A videos series teaching various Haskell concepts.

 - https://en.wikibooks.org/wiki/Haskell I really liked the wikibook when I was learning Haskell.
 It’s not as in depth, and does not cover all of the topics - but it’s a great starting point.

-http://dev.stephendiehl.com/hask/ What I wish I knew when learning Haskell - INCREDIBLY resourceful community edited document into a whole range of Haskell related topics. debugging, editors, frameworks etc. This thing is huge!
+- http://dev.stephendiehl.com/hask/ What I wish I knew when learning Haskell - INCREDIBLY comprehensive community edited document that covers a whole range of Haskell related topics.
+Debugging, editors, frameworks etc!

-http://fpchat.com - a slack community.
+- https://fpchat-invite.herokuapp.com/ - a slack community (https://functionalprogramming.slack.com/.
 There is a dedicated #haskell-beginners channel.
 A great community - which was a HUGE help to me when I first started learning.

-ghcid, which automatically reloads (compiles) your code within GHCI (the Haskell interpreter implementation) and shows relevant errors.
-Did I also mention it's incredibly fast, perhaps even instantaneous? https://github.com/ndmitchell/ghcid
+- ghcid, Automatically reloads / compiles your code on file changes, within GHCI (the Haskell interpreter implementation) and shows relevant errors.
+It’s very fast too https://github.com/ndmitchell/ghcid